kevinjohnkiely/quick-quiz-project-2/README.md

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/InputValidation.png">

 ### Button Enabling/Disabling
 In order to effectively control the game functions, certain buttons have to be enabled or disabled depending on user interaction.
-When a question has loaded, the "next question" button is disabled until the user has clicked an answer.
+When a question has been loaded, the "next question" button is disabled until the user has clicked an answer.
 When an answer is clicked the "next question" button is re-enabled, but the question buttons are disabled to disallow the user from having a second chance to answer the question.
 This process is repeated for all 10 questions.

 ## Validator Testing
 The HTML of the website was tested using the validator at https://validator.w3.org/.
 The following bug was discovered: